ColgateUniversityComputerScience/cosc208notes/notesA/2022-09-02_worksheet.md

 # C: stack frames; using libraries
-_COSC 208, Introduction to Computer Systems, 2022-01-31_
+_COSC 208, Introduction to Computer Systems, 2022-09-02_

 ## Announcements
 * Complete readings and pre-class questions before each class period
-* First DEI activity due Thurs, Feb 10
+* DEI assignment 1 due Thurs @ 11pm

+## Outline
+* Warm-up
+* Using libraries
+* Creating libraries
+* Stack frames

 ## Warm-up
 This warm-up focuses on the biological process of cell division